by postmanlabs

 The remote server supports the following tool configurations:

-To install the remote Postman MCP Server in Visual Studio Code, click the install button or use the Postman VS Code Extension.
+To install the remote Postman MCP Server in VS Code, click the install button or use the Postman VS Code Extension.

-To manually configure the remote Postman MCP Server in VS Code, add the following JSON block to the .vscode/mcp.json file:
+You can use the Postman MCP Server with MCP-compatible extensions in VS Code, such as GitHub Copilot, Claude for VS Code, or other AI assistants that support MCP.
+To do so, add the following JSON block to the .vscode/mcp.json configuration file:

 {